mahautsegonzac/disaster_response_pipeline/README.md

 ### Files in Repository

+    process_data.py
+    Contains an ETL, returning a clean dataset in a SQL database ('DisasterResponse.db')

+    train_classifier.py
-    process_data.py - contains an ETL, returning a clean dataset in a SQL database ('DisasterResponse.db') train_classifier.py - contains a machine learning pipeline, preparing the text data in order to make it appropriate for modelisation and feeding a random forest classifier with the prepared data.
-This file returns the model saved as a pickle file. run.py - creates the flask web app (this script has been entirely provided by Udacity)
+    Contains a machine learning pipeline, preparing the text data in order to make it appropriate for modelisation and feeding a random forest classifier with the prepared data.
+This file returns the model saved as a pickle file.

+    run.py
+    Creates the flask web app (this script has been entirely provided by Udacity)

+    disaster_categories.csv
+    Csv file containing data related to the category assigned to each message

+    disaster_messages.csv
-    disaster_categories.csv - csv file containing data related to the category assigned to each message disaster_messages.csv - csv file containing data related to the content of the messages sent
+    Csv file containing data related to the content of the messages sent

+    go.html
+    Template used when building the web app

+    master.html
-    go.html - template used when building the web app master.html - template used when building the web app
+    Template used when building the web app